eslint/eslint/docs/src/rules/operator-linebreak.md

 ## When Not To Use It

 If your project will not be using a common operator line break style, turn this rule off.

+## Version

+This rule was introduced in ESLint 0.19.0.